Sleeping Tips for Campers

 Shop REI's selection of air pads.

-Foam pads: These pads use dense, durable foam known as closed-cell foam.
-A well-known example is the Therm-a-Rest Ridge Rest, popular among backpackers for its low weight (less than 1 pound for a 72" pad).
+Foam pads: These basic pads use dense, durable foam known as closed-cell foam.
+They're popular among backpackers for their low weight.
 Closed-cell foam pads are particularly effective when sleeping on cold, frozen or snow-covered ground, or when sleeping on rough surfaces that could puncture an inflatable pad.

 Shop REI's selection of foam pads.